Ingham twin's son learned of her motel death in the news

 "All I know is she was last with her partner and I'm sure the police are good enough at their jobs to work out what happened."

-He said his mother had tried to get clean and managed to overcome her addition temporarily for several years, before falling back into bad habits.
+He said his mother had tried to get clean and managed to overcome her addiction temporarily for several years, before falling back into bad habits.

 "She started to get her life together but then some people would just creep back into her life.